rogerhutchings/github-for-account-managers/s6_meeting_deadlines.md

 Depending on the project, milestones can correspond to different goals.
 Those might be major project phases, for example; equally, they can be used for smaller goals, like features or different platform builds using the same codebase.

 What milestones should all have in common, however, is a due date.

-> An issue without a milestone has no urgency.
-If you need an issue closed by a certain date, __it has to be part of a milestone__.
+__An issue without a milestone has no urgency.
+If you need an issue closed by a certain date, it has to be part of a milestone.__

 ### Creating a new milestone

 1. On the issues screen, click the `Milestones` tab at the top left of the pane.
-2. If you have no open milestones, you can create on by clicking the link in the middle.
+2. If you have no open milestones, you can create one by clicking the link in the middle.
 Otherwise, click the `Create a new milestone` button on the left.
     ![](https://raw.githubusercontent.com/rogerhutchings/github-for-account-managers/section-6/images/s6_1.png)
 3. Add in a name and description, __and a due date__, and click `Create milestone`!
     ![](https://raw.githubusercontent.com/rogerhutchings/github-for-account-managers/section-6/images/s6_2.png)